cs244-team/sidekick/README.md

      pkg-config glibc-doc tcpdump tshark libpcap-dev
 ```

-To install the cryptography library we use, please see: https://libsodium.gitbook.io/doc/installation
+To install the cryptography library we use, please see: https://libsodium.gitbook.io/doc/installation.
+To use an iPhone's personal hotspot with the Raspberry Pi 4 via USB tethering, [`libimobiledevice`](https://github.com/libimobiledevice/libimobiledevice) needs to be installed.

 ## Build
-Run the commands below to make and build the project
+Run the commands below to make and build the project:

 ```bash
 cmake -S . -B build